 At Brooks Kushman, our attorneys work with venture capitalists, private equity firms, angel investors, and individual investors, helping them to evaluate the viability of patent portfolio assets, identify opportunities for strengthening the assets, and enable them to make critical investment decisions and proceed accordingly.

 Brooks Kushman’s attorneys possess unmatched technical and scientific training, business and industry know-how, and – unlike other firms claiming broad expertise across a number of practice areas – a singular focus on patents, trademarks, copyright, and intellectual property.
 Our IP strategists and patent analysts provide intelligence and counsel on key considerations, including:

 - Potential Invalidity Challenges Enforceability & Freedom to Operate

 - Due Diligence in Mergers, Acquisitions & Divestitures

 - Strategic Portfolio Budgeting

-We Provide Perspective for Today and Tomorrow
+IP Strategy for Today and Tomorrow

 Evaluating a patent portfolio requires exploration of various indicators, such as forward citations, patent family size, priority and expiration, oppositions and third party challenges during and after the application process, domestic and international market position, litigation history, and the quantity and quality of patent claims.
 Because these and other factors are prone to change, it may be necessary for companies to conduct periodic patent portfolio reviews over the long term to monitor shifts in strengths, gaps, investment, and risks to achieve the most value from the companies’ innovations.